WilliamKWusik/Wusik-SPX/README.md

 - Round Robin, Random Probability and Key Switching
 - Tag Database For Sounds and Presets
 - 16, 24 and 32 bits support
-- Collection, Preset and About PNG files.
+- Collection, Preset and About PNG files
+- Skin data for the Player

 .WSPX Engine Support
 - Multi layer presets.
-Each layer has a link to a Sound that has its own set of sub-sounds, or Sound Files.
+Each layer has a link to a Sound that has its own set of sub-sounds, or Sound Files
 - ADSR AMP and Filter Envelope
 - 2 LFOs
 - Sequencer with any number of steps
 - Multi type Filter
 - Multi Effects.
 4 sends with 4 effects each.
-Serial and Parallel modes.
+Serial and Parallel modes
 - Round Robin, Random Probability and Key Switching
 - Visual Scripting (from the editor)
 - Reverse, Ping Pong and Regular playbacks